BugraAkdemir/Weather-App/README.md

-- Weather Application Made with Python
+- A Simple Weather Application Made with Python
--
-- API
-- Open Weather
--

 Required Libraries
 -
 -  tkinter
 -  requests

+İnfo
 -
+- I Gave You My Own Key, But You Can Get Your Own Key If You Want Api
+ - Open Weather

+Key retrieval
 -
-- Use Your Own Key If You Want, But I Gave You My Own Key, You Can Continue Using It